tensorlayer/TensorLayer/README.md

 Tsinghua University, UCLA, Linköping University and etc., as well as engineers from Google, Microsoft, Alibaba, Tencent, Penguins Innovate, ReFULE4, Bloomberg, GoodAILab and many others.

-- 🇬🇧 If you any question, we suggest to create an issue to discuss with us.
+- 🇬🇧 If you have any question, we suggest to create an issue to discuss with us.
 - 🇨🇳 我们有中文讨论社区: 如[QQ群](img/img_qq.png)和[微信群](https://github.com/shorxp/tensorlayer-chinese/blob/master/docs/wechat_group.md).